Pride is for everyone.”

 In 1998, Michael Page created the Bisexual Pride Flag.
 Pink and blue combine to make purple in his flag design.
 The ease with which bisexual people can integrate into both the homosexual and heterosexual worlds.

 The colours of the flag also reflect the interests of different genders.
 Pink is associated with attraction to people of the same gender, while blue is associated with interest in people of a different gender.
-The purple colour denotes bisexuality, which is described as a desire to be attracted to two or more genders.
+Also, The purple color represents bisexuality, defined as the attraction to two or more genders.

 “Our society needs to recognize the unstoppable momentum toward unequivocal civil equality for every gay, lesbian, bisexual, and transgender citizen of this country.”